 How Much Bandwidth Do You Need?

-• Video conferencing: Add 5-10 Mbps per concurrent call
+- Video conferencing (Zoom, Teams): Add 5-10 Mbps per concurrent call for HD quality

 Questions to Ask Providers

-• What's the uptime SLA and credits for downtime?
+- What is the uptime SLA, and what credits do I receive for downtime?

-• What's the contract term and early termination fee?
+- What is the contract term and the early termination fee?

 Redundancy Considerations